 The forests of Central Newfoundland are littered with the relics of 125 years of forestry and logging.
 The forests of the area have been exploited for at least that long.
-The chances of you finding the site of one of the early logging camps is unlikely since most of these sites have long since grown over and even camps of lesser vintage have been obliterated from view by alders.
+The chances of you finding the site of one of the early logging camps is unlikely since most of these sites have long since grown over and even camps of lesser vintage have been obliterated from view by alders and other brush.

 But if you venture into the woods and into the alder beds you can still find some of the later remnants left by commercial logging operations.
 Some of note include the cab of a pallet track from the 1960’s or 70’s still displaying red paint and the Price Newfoundland logo, a steel winch boat-hauled up and left to rust on the side of a lake, if you look around there are tractor parts and tractor sleds everywhere-the metal runners of which litter the woods, I have even heard of there being a tow behind grader in the Sandy Lake area.

 I suppose it will only be a matter of time before all of this discarded junk become artifacts.
 To the best of my knowledge there has yet to be an archaeological dig on any former logging sites in Central Newfoundland.

 My father has a cabin on one of these old sites-In Badger Division, near Noel Paul Brook.
 The camp that was situated there dated from the period 1956-1963, right in the middle of the IWA strike.
 In fact CBC did an interview from this camp during the strike.
 I have spent hours poking around, always looking down looking for old relics.
 I have found all kinds of stuff: bed frames, “Giant” Stoves used to heat the camps (at least four of them!), buck saw frames, Maculloch chainsaw bodies and bars, countless parts from tractor sleds (but strangely enough not a single horseshoe!), old bottles, a tube of Brylcream and even the track from a Caterpillar tractor.